 For those with sensitive skin and eczema, choosing a sunscreen can be a daunting process.
-You know you need it but what if it makes your skin worse!
-At AD RescueWear, our kids are counting down to summer break time in a few weeks.
-As we start to prepare, we thought it was a good time to share some tips on choosing a sunscreen.
+You know you need it, but what if it makes your skin worse!
+As we start to prepare for summer, we thought it was a good time to share some tips on choosing a sunscreen.

 There are two types of sunscreens; chemical based and mineral based.
 Minerals such as zinc oxide or titanium dioxide, act as a physical sunblock.
 They reflect UV rays so they can’t penetrate the skin.
 We tried many of these mineral-based sunscreens over the years and weren’t happy with how they left us looking pasty white!
 No one wants to look like a ghost.
 But the formulations have improved as they’ve reduced the particle sizes of the minerals.
 Meaning less of a white mess on your skin.
 There are some great options on the market now.